 - Strengthen the operational capacity and physical infrastructure needed to support staff in their work.

-As of March, 2016, DYS has 61 residential programs and 22 district community offices that are strategically located throughout Massachusetts.
+As of July 2016, DYS has 50 residential programs and 22 district community offices which are strategically located throughout Massachusetts.
 Our programs provide supervision and support to the DYS-committed population who are returning to their home communities after treatment.

 The DYS residential programs provides a service continuum consisting of hardware secure programs with locked doors, and staff secure programs with unlocked doors.
 Bed placement is determined based by the youth's status on the DYS continuum, which includes detention, commitment, revocation, and risk assessment.
 There are separate facilities for girls and boys.